-Gradescope: You will turn in problem sets and recitation exercises using Gradescope.
-You can register for Gradescope for this course on our Canvas page, by clicking on the link on the menu on the left hand side.
+Gradescope: You can register for Gradescope for this course on our Canvas page, by clicking on the link on the menu on the left hand side.

 It is your responsibility to make sure your assignments are legible.
 This also means that you should complete assignments in such a way that they are scanned properly and readable (e.g. use pen or pencil in a dark color, do not write so hard that the color bleeds through to the other side of the page, etc.).
 Gradescope will let you use a scanner (free scanners can be found in the libraries) or your phone to upload assignments.

 When uploading an assignment, make sure the pages are properly oriented and clearly indicate where each problem appears.